M

 But when I started creating projects, I realized what it was actually for.

-Imagine creating an object called person that has properties like:
+Imagine creating an object called `person` that has properties like:

-During development, you accidentally mistype person.city as person.citi
+During development, you accidentally mistype:

 Now imagine you have a large codebase with many developers working on it.
-These kinds of mistakes are very common.

 And you definitely don’t want to push this type of code to production.